 Sister Annie Gonder

 While the mansion was being constructed, Benjamin, commonly called BB, lived across the street in a small, modest home to monitor the builder’s progress.
-Living with BB was his wife, Mary, their two children, and BB’s spinster sister, Annie.
+Living with BB were his wife, Mary, their two children, and BB’s spinster sister, Annie.

 When the large home was finally completed in March of 1905, the entire Gonder family was eager to move into what was easily the most beautiful house in town and much of Lancaster County, for that matter.
 However, to her disappointment, Annie was barred from moving into the beautiful new home.

 She was rumored to be “simple-minded,” and BB’s wife, Mary, found her to be an embarrassment, especially when entertaining guests.
 Among other things, Annie had a habit of loudly laughing at things male guests said, especially ones she found attractive.

 As with all small towns, there was gossip.
 In 1905, debate raged about whether Annie should have been allowed to live in the mansion.
 Some speculated there had been a fight between either Annie and BB or Annie and Mary, causing her ostracism.
 Others thought Mary simply did not like Annie and her awkward nature.

 Annie struggled to understand the rejection from the family she loved so much.
 She spent hours every day staring out the window at the beautiful home from which she was forbidden to enter.
 Over time, she began to see faces from pieces of mirror embedded in the stucco beneath the eaves—two smiling and one frowning.